ValyrianTech/HexGlobe/README.md

 - Handles navigation between tiles
 - Provides fallback functionality when API is unavailable
 - Dispatches events when tile data changes
+- Includes mod_name parameter in all API calls

+### modLoader.js
+Handles the loading and management of mods:
+- Parses URL parameters to determine which mod to load
+- Dynamically loads mod assets (CSS and JavaScript)
+- Provides a global interface for accessing the current mod name
+- Falls back to the default mod if loading fails
+- Dispatches events when a mod is loaded
+- Provides utility methods for API URL construction

 ### generate_hex_map.py
 Generates precisely calibrated hexagonal map images for H3 tiles: